harshanavkis/TSP/README.md

 # TSP

-My implementation of the Travelling Salesperson Problem using three methods.
+My implementation of the Travelling Salesperson Problem using various methods.

-Currently I have implemented only using a lexicographical method, more will follow.
+## Approaches Used

+* Lexicographical ordering of the vertices( Fancy name for brute force)
+* Genetic Algorithm